Tatsuya-Nonogaki/Veeam-PS-Utils/README.md

 # Disable all classic (non-SureBackup) jobs in the default list file
 .\DisableVBRJob.ps1 -Type classic -ListFile default

-# Attempting to disable a SureBackup job with -Type classic will do nothing, even if its name is in the list
 ```

 #### Best Practices and Safety Tips